eltorocorp/drygopher/docs/README.md

   Using groups of explicit expressions:
   $drygopher -e "/vendor/,_test" -e "'cmd$','iface$'" -e mock

-  Using defaults and a single experssion:
+  Using defaults and a single expression:
   $drygopher -d -e "'cmd$|iface$|mock'"

 Note that when supplying a list of expressions for -e, the list must be comma